codesnippetspro/code-snippets/README.md

 ### How can I insert my snippet into the post text editor?
 Snippets that you add to this plugin are not meant to be inserted into the text editor.
 Instead, they are run on your site just as if they were added to your functions.php file.

+### Where did the Import menu go after upgrading to version 1.6?
+As the import menu is not accessed neatly as much as the manage or add new menus, it has been moved under the *Tools > Import* menu.
+To access the import page, visit the *Tools > Import* menu in your WordPress dasboard and click on the **Code Snippets** link.

 ### What do I use to write my snippets?
 The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, bracket matching, search, tabulate and other cool features to the code editor.